NormanTUD/OmniOpt/.gui/_tutorials/folder_structure.md

 #### `best_result.txt`

-This file contains an ANSI-table that shows you the best result and the parameters resulted in that result.
+This file contains an ANSI-table that shows you the best result and the parameters that resulted in that result.

 ```
 		      Best parameter: